JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 3.md

 ## Question # 1
 Answer the following questions:
 ###### i. (a) What are relocatable programs? (b) What makes a program relocatable? (c) From the OS memory management context, why programs (processes) need to be relocatable?
-- Relocatable programs are programs that can be loaded into phsyical memory from other locations
+- Relocatable programs are programs that can be loaded into phsyical memory from other locations with correct adresses for resources.
 - A program is relocatable if it can be relocated without the loss of data.
 If a program contains relative addresses (or virtual addresses) then it is relocatable.
+- Processes must be relocatable for purposes of compaction.
+If you shift the process in memory you need that process to be relocatable
 ###### ii.
 What is (are) the advantage(s) and/or disadvantage(s) of small versus big page sizes?
 - Small page sizes:
 	- Advantage: The internal fragmentation caused by the last page is smaller
-	- Disadvantag: Page table entries accquire more overhead, and I/O is slower
+	- Disadvantag: Page table entries accquire more overhead, and I/O is slower.
+Page faults are also more likely if the pager size is smaller.
 - Big page sizes:
 	- Advantage: I/O is more suitable for larger page sizes, page tables have less overhead
 	- Disadvatange: internal fragmentation in the last frame